 Cart abandonment isn't a mystery.
 It's a system.

 People add to cart for different reasons.
 They abandon for different reasons.
 They respond to recovery efforts differently.
+And roughly 43% of them — the browsers — were never going to buy in the first session regardless of what you do.

 Treating them all the same is lazy.
 It's also expensive.